mpluwu/jjbot/README.md

 ## 💸More info
 - This bot is created in Python
 - For the currency API: [ExchangeRate-API](https://www.exchangerate-api.com/)
+- You may view the Discord server I created for this bot (still wip): [Discord server](https://discord.gg/kHtBxbzK)
 #
 ![Jeyhun's 1st appearence](jay1.jpg)